-As the owner of an eligible system you will receive a regular payment for a “deemed” amount of heat that your system is expected to generate.
-This payment is intended to cover the additional cost of installing the system, fuel and related costs over and above that of a typical gas, oil or LPG heating system.
+As the owner of an eligible system you will receive a regular payment for a “deemed” amount of heat that your system is...

-In the meantime you may be eligible to claim a grant of around 10% of the cost of a renewable heating system through the Renewable Heat Premium Payment scheme which has been extended until Spring 2014.
+The Renewable Heat Incentive (RHI) is a subsidy to encourage homeowners and business to invest in renewable heating technologies.
+And you may be eligible to claim a grant of around 10% of the cost of a renewable heating system through the Renewable Heat Premium Payment scheme which has been extended until Spring 2014.